gw4-isambard/docs/tools/ddt.rst

 Example session
 ----------------

-This example uses an interactive job running in the ``arm-dev`` queue to debug a parallel program.
+This example uses an interactive job running in the phase 2 ``arm-dev`` queue to debug a parallel program.

 Start by compiling your program with a ``-g`` flag to retain extra debugging information.
 For example to compile a C program called ``myprog.c`` run
 ::